✓ Updated April 2026

 Getting Around Monteverde, Costa Rica

 These are the most popular and convenient way to get to Monteverde from major tourist hubs like San Jose, La Fortuna, or Manuel Antonio.
-They offer door-to-door service, picking you up from your hotel and dropping you off at your accommodation in Monteverde.
+They are essentially minivans that pick you up from your hotel and drop you off at your accommodation in Monteverde.

 Jeep-Boat-Jeep (Taxi-Boat-Taxi)